 UCI regulations defining time trial bikes are often considered the primary difference between triathlon bikes and TT bikes.
 A TT bike, which is made specifically for time trials versus multisport races, must have the tip of the saddle nose within 5cm/1.97inches from the center of the bottom bracket.

-Because triathlon bikes naturally have a steeper seat tube angle, thereby minimizing the saddle nose to bottom bracket distance, this rule is rarely a disadvantage or limitation.
+Because triathlon bikes naturally have a steeper seat tube angle, thereby minimizing the saddle nose-to-bottom bracket distance, this rule is rarely a disadvantage or limitation.
 Both function just fine on most bike trainers.

 What’s Special About Triathlon Bikes?